The documentation matches version 1.5.0 of our software. Download the latest release here.

 Simple Data Logger (SDL) writes data received from a connected device to a file (CSV format).
 SDL can either log all printable characters or extract a number (typically a measurement value) from the received data.
 The date and time can be added to each line.

 SDL was originally developed for use with scales and balances.
 It also works with other measuring instruments and more (almost) all devices sending data in ASCII format.

-SDL supports connections made through a COM port (RS232, USB virtual COM port, Bluetooth SPP) or over TCP/IP (Raw TCP).
+SDL supports connections made through a COM port (RS232, USB virtual COM port, Bluetooth Serial Port Profile, etc.) or over TCP/IP (Ethernet, WLAN; SDL acts as a TCP client on a persistent connection).
 Data sent by your device must be in ASCII format.

 Configuring Simple Data Logger

 SDL is organized in tabs.
 The Start tab is shown when SDL is launched: